 This scheme of retirement is not without its challenging points:

-- You forgo some of your most productive years, where if you are a normal salaried worker, you tend to earn more in 40s
+- You forgo some of your most productive years, where if you are a normal salaried worker, you tend to earn more in your 40s

-- If you are taking a coasting job, there might be less leave days, thus, you might not be that “free”.
+- If you are taking a coasting job, there might be fewer leave days, thus, you might not be that “free”.
 Your freedom will come from knowing you are employable, and you can quit and take a sabbatical

 Case Studies of Coasting FI or Barista FI